-(1) The study plan may be adapted to current needs.
-The current module descriptions are announced to the students electronically and in good time.
+(1) The study plan which comprises the module descriptions and a module plan may be adapted to current needs.
+The current module descriptions are announced to the students electronically and in good time before the beginning of a new academic year.